amstilp/git-hooks-demo/README.md

 This is a quick demo of installing and using git hooks.

-Follow the steps in `hooks.sh` to see what happens.
+Interactively run the commands in `hooks.sh` to see the examples.